robksawyer/artx/README.md

 ### Database
 The current database is [PostgreSQL](http://postgresql.org).
 You can find out more about how to set up Postgres on Heroku at <https://devcenter.heroku.com/articles/heroku-postgresql#provisioning-the-add-on>.

 We are also using `sails-postgresql: "^0.10.9"` as the database adapter.
-You can learn more about Sails database adapters at ???
+You can learn more about Sails database adapters at [Waterline: SQL/noSQL Data Mapper (ORM/ODM)#Adapters](http://sailsjs.org/#/documentation/concepts/ORM?q=adapters).

 ### Logging